The Supreme Court will hear challenges to Florida and Texas social media laws

 "Freedom of speech is under attack in Texas," declared Texas Republican Gov. Greg Abbott at the bill signing.
 "There is a dangerous movement by some social media companies to silence conservative ideas and values.
 This is wrong and we will not allow it in Texas."

-The social media companies sued, citing Supreme Court precedent that says state and federal governments cannot force people or businesses to speak.
+The social media companies sued.
 Schruers, who leads the industry trade group, said the state laws interfere with how the companies operate, from their basic policies to editing, deleting or adjusting posts, across all content.

 "It is necessary to have guidelines and terms of use to make sure that a community isn't polluted," Schruers said.
 "And that's everything from posting dog pictures in the cat forum to barbeque in the vegan forum to far more serious things like trying to groom children in a children's site."